What's Your Major

 - Does the program have several professors, and do they have decent resumes?

 - Does the program engage in student advancement opportunities?
 I.e. Are there work-studies, apprenticeships, clubs, or extra-curriculars intended for the program?
 For example: a political science program might have a trip to Washington DC, or a pre-law department might have a great debate team.

 - What is the graduate success rate for this department?
 While some degrees are harder than others, colleges want students to succeed, so a higher graduation rate is ideal.

 Relax, research, repeat...

 Declaring a major does not have to be a difficult or frightening task.
 Allow yourself the time and the positive attitude to consider your options.
 The average American changes their career path entirely 4 to 5 times in their lifetime.
 Do not panic.
 Be honest with yourself, do your research, and work hard.
 It is, after all, your future.

-Head back to our Student Resource Center for additional tips and tools.
+Head back to our School Resource Center for additional tips and tools.